emfriis/web502-lab-one-emfriis/README.md

 ### Node.js vs XAMMP:

 Node.js is a highly flexibile JavaScript framework.
-It can be used to create your own web server, but it is distinct from XAMMP, which is a dedicated web server solution.
+It provides tools that simplify the development of web applications.
+Node.js' library also provides a built in HTTP server implementation used to create your own web server, but it is significantly distinct from XAMMP.

+XAMMP integrates a dedicated web server solution through the Apache HTTP server.
+It effectively functions as a local server, which allows for local application testing before moving to a remote web server.

 ## Web Frameworks